mytechprojects/suggestion-service/README.md

 6. Pluggable Scoring Engine:  I have implemented a simple scoring engine that depends on the query match first followed by geo-graphic proximity.
 We can obviously think of much more complicated scoring algorithms.
 The interface plugging approach will allow for easier integration with any other scoring engine.
 ### Assumptions
   - In-depth data validation has been skipped and i have assumed that the data format specified in the GeoName Readme is accurate
+  - User input validation is minimal.
+This can be enhanced (For eg. check if the passed latitude / longitude is valid
 #### Online Markdown Editor
 See [Markdown Editor](https://dillinger.io/)